spottybones/ansible-role-homeassistant-server/README.md

-# Ansible Role Template
+# Ansible Role for Home Assistant Server

-This repository is used a template repository for creating new Ansible roles.
+This role is used to set up a Home Assistant home automation server.
+The server runs components in Docker containers via docker-compose.